angelina-zhang/angelina-zhang.github.io/_projects/tissue-box/index.md

 ## Fabrication

 ### Casting
+For the fortune cookies, I used forms to create the organic shape of the fortune cookie and 3D printed the pattern.
+The cookies are fabricated through sandcasting and made of bronze.

+### Turning (Lathe) and Milling

+### Sheet Metal Manipulation
-For the fortune cookies, I used employing forms to create the organic shape of the fortune cookie for patternmaking and sand casting while using measurements to ensure accurate turning on the lathe for the handle.
+for patternmaking and sand casting while using measurements to ensure accurate turning on the lathe for the handle.
 For the sheet metal box, I operated a metal laser cutter and finger brake, and I used the mill to create precise holes for aligning the parts.
 To complete the project, I crafted a wooden base with a table router and band saw, dedicating considerable time to sanding the fortune cookies to a mirror finish.

 {% include image-gallery.html images="laser.jpg, lathe.jpg, mill.jpg" height="400" %}
 <span style="font-size: 10px">Metal laser cutter, Turning Handle, Mill</span>